and it doesn't matter who you think you are

 - Most characters played by Frank "Yeeeeeeeeeees?"
 Nelson, especially on The Jack Benny Program.

-- The Ferengi of Star Trek are an entire Planet of Hats of scheming salesmen.
+- Star Trek: The Ferengi are an entire planet of scheming salesmen.

-- Star Trek: Voyager ran into the interstellar version of this — he forgot to mention the used spacecraft he sold Tom Paris was sentient and channeling Christine.
+- Voyager ran into the interstellar version of this — he forgot to mention the used spacecraft he sold Tom Paris was sentient and channeling Christine.

 - Lampshaded as a plot point in the episode "One for the Angels", where the CMOT Dibbler type uses his schtick to distract and delay Death, saving a young girl's life.

-- Arthur Daley of Minder was definitely one of these.
-Played by George Cole who was known for his role as Flash Harry of the St. Trinian's series (see above), Arthur constantly had his finger in a number of dirty pies which in at least one case did include selling shoddy cars, but was generally (at best) in the gray market, if not outright criminal.
-(The pilot episode mentioned that Arthur was mostly legitimate nowadays and possibly didn't need a "minder" (i.e. Mook) any more.)
+- Minder: Arthur Daley was definitely one of these.
+Played by George Cole who was known for his role as Flash Harry of the St. Trinian's series (see above), Arthur constantly had his finger in a number of dirty pies which in at least one case did include selling shoddy cars but was generally (at best) in the gray market, if not outright criminal.
+(The pilot episode mentioned that Arthur was mostly legitimate nowadays and possibly didn't need a "minder" (i.e. Mook) anymore.)

-- One episode of Step by Step revolved around J.T. getting a job at a car dealership with the word "Honest", he lampshades the trope later when he tells his stepmom that he keeps the owner honest.
+- Step by Step: One episode revolves around J.T. getting a job at a car dealership with the word "Honest".
+He lampshades the trope later when he tells his stepmom that he keeps the owner honest.

-- In his first appearance in Only Fools and Horses, Boycie is offered Trigger's car as part of a poker bet.
+- In his first appearance, Boycie is offered Trigger's car as part of a poker bet.
 His response: "You must be joking, I sold it to him!"

-- In an episode of Due South, Benton and Ray went undercover at a used-car dealership which was fencing stolen cars.
+- Due South: In one episode, Benton and Ray went undercover at a used-car dealership which was fencing stolen cars.
 While the real car salesmen were examples of this trope, it was subverted when ever-honest Constable Fraser proved to be an excellent car salesman simply by telling people the truth and helping them find the car they wanted.
-(Okay, and by inadvertantly being a magnet to female car buyers.)
+(Okay, and by inadvertently being a magnet to female car buyers.)

-- Explicitly lampshaded in Family Matters, when Laura wants to buy a car from "Honest Joe's Used Car Dealership".
+- Family Matters: Explicitly lampshaded when Laura wants to buy a car from "Honest Joe's Used Car Dealership".
 Carl immediately warns against patronizing any business with "Honest" in the name.

-- Also, Reggie Balowski, the 'International arms dealer, scrap metal merchant and French cabaret chanteuse' of the Balowski family, to whom Mike tries to sell the unexploded bomb dropped on their house.
+- The Young Ones: Reggie Balowski, the "International arms dealer, scrap metal merchant and French cabaret chanteuse" of the Balowski family, to whom Mike tries to sell the unexploded bomb dropped on their house.